lue-bird/elm-bounded-nat/README.md

     - at most 100: `Nat100`
     - which might be exact: `ifN_`

-They can prove it by
+Use can prove this by

   - using exact values